William Law: Writings on practical divinity

-A Serious Call to a Devout and Holy Life (1729), together with its predecessor, A Practical Treatise Upon Christian Perfection (1726), deeply influenced the chief actors in the great evangelistic revival.
-John and Charles Wesley, George Whitefield, Henry Venn, Thomas Scott and Thomas Adam all expressed their deep obligation to the author.
-The Serious Call also affected others deeply.
-Samuel Johnson, Gibbon, Lord Lyttelton and Bishop Home all spoke enthusiastically of its merits; and it is still the work by which its author is popularly known.
-It has high merits of style, being lucid and pointed to a degree.
+A Serious Call to a Devout and Holy Life (1729), together with its predecessor, A Practical Treatise Upon Christian Perfection (1726), influenced the chief actors in the great evangelistic revival.
+John and Charles Wesley, George Whitefield, Henry Venn, Thomas Scott and Thomas Adam all expressed their obligation to the author.
+The Serious Call is still the work for which its author is best known, and Samuel Johnson, Gibbon, Lord Lyttelton and Bishop Home have made statements about its merits.

 In a tract entitled The Absolute Unlawfulness of the Stage Entertainment (1726), Law was agitated by the corruptions of the stage to preach against all plays, and incurred some criticism the same year from John Dennis in The Stage Defended.

 His writing is anthologised by various denominations, including in the Classics of Western Spirituality series by the Catholic Paulist Press.

 The devotional writer Andrew Murray was so impressed by Law's writings that he republished a number of his works, stating "I do not know where to find anywhere else the same clear and powerful statement of the truth which the Church needs at the present day."